 The episode began with black-and-white footage of antiwar protesters, then cut to an unidentified person making a bomb.
 The Hollies' "Long Cool Woman in a Black Dress" played in the background.
 The bomb goes off at an Army recruiting office, killing a bystander.
 It appears to be a copy of a 1971 bombing at an ROTC office, and a retired FBI agent, who worked on the 1971 case, is brought in to assist.
 I won't get into the details, but math whiz Charlie Eppes uses network analysis to solve both cases.

-After more demonstrations, the University decided to shut down.
-Students had the option of taking the grade they had at the beginning of May or taking an incomplete.
+After more demonstrations, the University effectively shut down.
+While the university officially remained open, virtually all students took the option of taking the grade they had at the beginning of May or taking an incomplete.
 I had my C, and I had passed the math requirement.
 Even though I had avoided the final exam, I had a recurring nightmare of having to take it, and being thoroughly unprepared.

 Tuesday, February 21, 2006